irsbugs/pygubu-arrays/README.md

 ```

 ###  Change the text in both labeframes.
+Normally these text changes would be done in *Pygubu Designer* mode.
+They are done using `.config(text="")` just for demonstration purposes:
 ```
         #  See what text the top label frame has from Design mode.
         print(self.labelframe_0.cget("text"))